-Tile Mansion is a puzzle adventure with mahjong-inspired game mechanics and a renovation and decoration theme.
-The game was launched to English-speaking markets in the financial year's fourth quarter.

-The game is developed by MAG's game studio Apprope and built on Word Mansion's game engine, where different parts of the engine can be replaced in modules - for example with a different basic mechanic or theme.
+Tile Mansion is a puzzle adventure with mahjong-inspired game mechanics and a renovation and decoration meta story.
+The game is developed by MAG's game studio Apprope and built on their game engine, where different parts can be replaced in modules - for example with a different basic mechanic or theme.